O Christmas Tree

 6. Pour the pan juices into a large bowl.
 Remove all but 3 tablespoons fat.
 Return the pan juices to the roasting pan and set the pan over moderate

 heat.
-Add the Port reserved from the stuffing or 1 cup Port if you’re using
+Add the Port reserved from the stuffing or 1 cup Port if you’re

-of the pan to dislodge any brown bits.
+the bottom of the pan to dislodge any brown bits.

 7. In a small bowl, stir together the arrowroot and the cold water.
 Whisk

-the arrowroot mixture into the sauce and boil, whisking constantly, until thickened.
+until thickened.
 Season the sauce with salt and pepper to taste.
-Remove the

-string from the goose.
-Carve the bird and serve with the stuffing and gravy.
+Remove the string from the goose.
+Carve the bird and serve with

 - Pearl Byrd Foster